cerplot/luigi/src/finance/notes.md

 chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://pureadmin.qub.ac.uk/ws/files/122984423/Forward_Selection_Component_Analysis_Algorithms_and_Applications.pdf

-The Micro-Price: A High Frequency Estimator of Future Prices

-Machine Learning in Finance: From Theory to Practice 1st ed.
+The Micro-Price: A High Frequency Estimator of Future Prices Machine Learning in Finance: From Theory to Practice 1st ed.
 2020 Edition Numerical Methods in Finance with C++ (Mastering Mathematical Finance)

+* Subset Selection in Regression  By Alan Miller

 Market Prices and Returns